Positron3D/Positron/Printed Parts/README.md

 This is the `Z_PCB_Spacer`, you need to print One of them, you can use any color, at the minimum in ABS or ASA, and must not be conductive.

 # Questions or Comments
-Please feel free to join our discord to help with any feedback.
+Please feel free to join our [Discord](https://discord.gg/mGDkYZtyNY) to help with any feedback.
 We appreciate any and all feedback that can help us better improve our designs.